cleestofuh/HealthbookHW3/README.md

 Inchul Park:
 - Setup the mixpanel to track users behavior.
+- Login.html and Login.js (Required full name when user signs up.
+So, we can track users by name)
 - Setup the rollbar to monitor errors and usage.
 - Checked all functions on various browsers in different environment.